 To select multiple complete sequences, click and drag the mouse down the sequence ID panel.
-The same techniques as used for columns (above) can be used with [SHIFT]-Click for continuous and [CTRL]-Click to select discontinuous ranges of sequences (Figure 2.3).
+The same techniques can be used as for columns above ([SHIFT]-Click for continuous and [CTRL]-Click (Or [CMD]-Click for Mac)) to select discontinuous ranges of sequences (Figure 2.3).